NoXPhasma/protondb_faq/README.md

 ```
 PROTON_USE_WINED3D11=1 %command%
 ```
-Note: You will have graphical errors or poor performance depending on the game
+Note: You will have maybe graphical error's or poor performance depending on the game.

 If your game doesn't start or crash then your game cannot be run with wine3d11
 ## How do I create logs of a game I run with Proton?